desdic/greyhat.dk/content/about.md

 Started quite early programming demos (https://www.scene.org/).
 Never had the strong urge to play games but building the graphics around a game was fun.
 This started with Basic, Pascal and then moved to C and x86 assembly language.

-Keys:

-* Father of a beautiful daughter
-* Certified VCP5
-* Certified CEHv8
 * Contact: me@ this website